m-barthelemy/vpn-webauth/README.md

 First, we'll configure PAM to use this app in non enforcing mode, in order not to break all your accesses to your remote system in case this app is not properly configured.
 ```
-xxxxxxx  stdout quiet /path/to/ssh-webauth.sh https://thisappdomain.tld/check/ssh REMOTEAUTHCHECKPASSWORD
+session optional pam_exec.so stdout quiet /path/to/ssh-webauth.sh https://thisappdomain.tld/check/ssh REMOTEAUTHCHECKPASSWORD
 ```

 Ensure that `sshd` uses the PAM authentication subsystem: you must have `UsePAM yes` present in your sshd config file.

 Try connecting to your remote system through SSH.
-Once you have a fully working setup, you can enforce the custom PAM authentication:
+Once you have a fully working setup, you can enforce the custom PAM authentication (change `optional` to `required`):
 ```
-xxxxxxxxxxxxXXXXXXXXXXXX
+session required pam_exec.so stdout quiet /path/to/ssh-webauth.sh https://thisappdomain.tld/check/ssh REMOTEAUTHCHECKPASSWORD
 ```